Transitioning from BI Query to the CORE

 I have been running queries and preparing reports in BI Query for a colleague because they do not have access to the desired data.
 Is it possible for me to continue doing this in CORE?

-- As an OSU employee of OSU, you “...have a responsibility to protect the information entrusted to the institution,” (OSU, Information Security Manual, 102: University Community Responsibilities).
-You will need to determine if your action is in violation of an OSU data security policy.
-Is the data you are querying for your colleague available to them based on the CORE security structure?
+- As an employee of OSU, you “...have a responsibility to protect the information entrusted to the institution,” (OSU, Information Security Manual).
+You need to determine if your action is in violation of an OSU data security policy.
+Is the data you are querying for your colleague available to them based on their CORE security access?
 The easiest way to make this determination is to have them login to CORE and run the report.
 If they have access to the data based on their job classification, they can run the report.
 If they do not have the applicable security access level for the data, it will be necessary to contact the BIC to determine if an exception is possible.